-David J. Eck Hobart and William Smith Colleges
+David J. Eck

+Hobart and William Smith Colleges

-This is a PDF version of a free, on-line book that is available at http://math.hws.edu/graphicsbook/.
-The web site includes source code for all example programs.
+This is a PDF version of a free on-line book that is available at http://math.hws.edu/graphicsbook/.
+The PDF does not include sample programs, but it does have external links to those files, shown in blue.